-Industrial Design (ID) is the professional practice of designing products and services used by millions of people around the world every day.
+Industrial Design (ID) is the professional practice of designing products, devices, objects, and services used by millions of people around the world every day.

 Videos about Industrial Design